 Cloud Sync Tasks

 TrueNAS can send, receive, or synchronize data with a cloud storage provider.
-Cloud sync tasks allow for single time transfers or recurring transfers on a schedule and are an effective method to back up data to a remote location.
+Cloud sync tasks allow for single-time transfers or recurring transfers on a schedule.
+They are an effective method to back up data to a remote location.

-Using the cloud means that data can go to a third party commercial vendor not directly affiliated with iXsystems.
-Investigate and fully understand that cloud vendor’s pricing policies and services before creating any cloud sync task. iXsystems is not responsible for any charges incurred from the use of third party vendors with the Cloud Sync feature.
+Using the cloud means data can go to a third-party commercial vendor not directly affiliated with iXsystems.
+You should fully understand vendor pricing policies and services before using them for cloud sync tasks.

-TrueNAS supports major providers like Amazon S3, Google Cloud, and Microsoft Azure, along with a variety of other vendors.
-To see the full list of supported vendors, go to Credentials > Backup Credentials > Cloud Credentials click Add and open the Provider dropdown.
+TrueNAS supports major providers like Amazon S3, Google Cloud, and Microsoft Azure.
+It also supports many other vendors.
+To see the full list of supported vendors, go to Credentials > Backup Credentials > Cloud Credentials click Add and open the Provider drop-down list.

-- All system Storage must be configured and ready to receive or send data.
+- You must have all system storage configured and ready to receive or send data.

-- A cloud storage provider account and a cloud storage location, like an Amazon S3 bucket, must be available.
+- You must have a cloud storage provider account and location (like an Amazon S3 bucket).

-- A cloud storage account credentials must be saved to System > Cloud Credentials before creating the sync task.
+- You must have cloud storage account credentials saved to System > Cloud Credentials before creating the sync task.
 See Cloud Credentials for specific instructions.

 Go to Data Protection > Cloud Sync Tasks and click Add.

 Sync keeps all the files identical between the two storage locations.
-If the sync encounters an error, files are not deleted in the destination.
-This includes a common error when the Dropbox copyright detector flags a file as copyrighted.
+If the sync encounters an error, it does not delete files in the destination.
+One common error occurs when the Dropbox copyright detector flags a file as copyrighted.

-Note that syncing to a Backblaze B2 bucket does not delete files from the bucket, even when those files were deleted locally.
+Note that syncing to a Backblaze B2 bucket does not delete files from the bucket, even when you deleted those files locally.
 Instead, files are tagged with a version number or moved to a hidden state.
 To automatically delete old or unwanted files from the bucket, adjust the Backblaze B2 Lifecycle Rules.

-Files stored in Amazon S3 Glacier or S3 Glacier Deep Archive cannot be deleted by a sync.
+Sync cannot delete files stored in Amazon S3 Glacier or S3 Glacier Deep Archive.
 These files must first be restored by another means, like the Amazon S3 console.

-Next, Use the Control options.
+Next, use the Control options.
 Define when the task runs using Schedule.
-When a specific schedule is required, select Custom and use the Advanced Scheduler.
+If you need a specific schedule, select Custom and use the Advanced Scheduler.

 Choosing a Presets option populatess in the rest of the fields.